mehmetcanay/plab2-homework/README.md

-# Homework by Mehmet Can Ay
+# Homeworks by Mehmet Can Ay

 ## Exercises
 Submitted exercises for the Programming Lab II course.